TETRAS-IIIF/mirador-annotation-editor-video/README.md

 `mirador-annotation-editor-video`(also known as "MAEV") is a [Mirador 4](https://github.com/projectmirador/mirador) plugin that adds annotation creation tools to the user interface.
 It support both image and video annotation.

-It's based on [Mirador Annotation Editor](https://github.com/TETRAS-IIIF/mirador-annotation-editor) (Himself based on the original [mirador-annotation](https://github.com/ProjectMirador/mirador-annotations/).
-We add create/update annotation on video support and other template.
+It's based on [Mirador Annotation Editor](https://github.com/TETRAS-IIIF/mirador-annotation-editor) (itself based on the original [mirador-annotation](https://github.com/ProjectMirador/mirador-annotations/).
+We mainly add create/update annotation on video support on this version.

 This plugin is intended to be run with our [mirador video](https://github.com/TETRAS-IIIF/mirador-video/).
 If you want to run classic Mirador 4, see our other plugin [Mirador Annotation Editor](https://github.com/TETRAS-IIIF/mirador-annotation-editor)